Double or Nothing (Erick Sermon album)

 Double or Nothing is the second solo studio album by the American rapper and record producer Erick Sermon.
 It was released on November 7, 1995, via Rush Associated Labels.
-The production was mainly handled by Sermon, and several tracks were co-produced by Redman, Rockwilder, Rod 'KP' Kirkpatrick and Ty Fyffe.
-The album features contributions from Keith Murray, Redman, Jazze Pha, Passion and Roz.
+The album was produced by Sermon, Redman, Rockwilder, Rod 'KP' Kirkpatrick, and Ty Fyffe.
+It features contributions from Keith Murray, Redman, Jazze Pha, Passion, and Roz.
 Double or Nothing spawned two singles: "Bomdigi" and "Welcome".

-The album peaked at #35 on the Billboard 200 and at #6 on the Top R&B/Hip-Hop Albums chart in the United States.
+The album peaked at No. 35 on the Billboard 200 and at No. 6 on the Top R&B/Hip-Hop Albums chart in the United States.